krancour/brignext/PROPOSAL.md

 features additionally increase the footprint of Brigade's infrastructure dependencies in that they rely on outbound email for purposes of identity verification.
-Wishing to avoid both the development effort and the additional dependencies, the maintainers propose utilizing [OpenID Connect](https://openid.net/connect/) in order to delegate authentication (of human users) to trusted identity providers such as Azure Active Directory or Google Identity Platform.
+Wishing to avoid both the development effort and the additional dependencies, the author proposes utilizing [OpenID Connect](https://openid.net/connect/) in order to delegate authentication (of human users) to trusted identity providers such as Azure Active Directory or Google Identity Platform.